Authors & Events

 Jun 09, 2010 | ISBN 9780307756466

 Set in Los Angeles in the early 1980’s, this coolly mesmerizing novel—now a timeless classic—is a raw, powerful portrait of a lost generation who have experienced sex, drugs, and disaffection at too early an age.
 They live in a world shaped by casual nihilism, passivity, and too much money in a place devoid of feeling or hope.
 When Clay comes home for Christmas vacation from his Eastern college, he re-enters a landscape of limitless privilege and absolute moral entropy, where everyone drives Porches, dines at Spago, and snorts mountains of cocaine.
 He tries to renew feelings for his girlfriend, Blair, and for his best friend from high school, Julian, who is careering into hustling and heroin.
 Clay’s holiday turns into a dizzying spiral of desperation that takes him through the relentless parties in glitzy mansions, seedy bars, and underground rock clubs and also into the seamy world of L.A. after dark.

-BRET EASTON ELLIS is the author of six novels and a collection of stories, which have been translated into thirty-two languages.
-He lives in Los Angeles and is the host of The Bret Easton Ellis Podcast available on Patreon.
+BRET EASTON ELLIS is the author of six novels, a collection of essays, and a collection of stories, which have been translated into thirty-two languages.
+He lives in Los Angeles and is the host of the Bret Easton Ellis Podcast available on… More about Bret Easton Ellis

 “One of the most disturbing novels I’ve read in a long time.
 It possesses an unnerving air of documentary reality.” —Michiko Kakutani, The New York Times

 Visit other sites in the Penguin Random House Network

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.